mnibert7598/dataviz_final_project/README.md

 ## Project 03: Recreating Graphics for Tampa Weather

-In this project, I explored ... _[short description of your revised project goes here]_
+In this mini project I explored recreating multiple types of graphs that could be used to express the same variable to an audience.
+All different types of graphs than I knew prior to use, much better than what I used in my mini project 2.

 **Maximum Temperatures by Month (counts):**
 <img src="https://github.com/mnibert7598/dataviz_final_project/blob/main/figures/max_temp_month_03.png" width="80%" height="80%">